 The advantages are:

-• you don’t need to manually write the controller annotations and remember all the annotation details.
+no need to manually write controller annotations and remember all the annotation details.

-• you can easily skip generation of endpoints that have special (unsupported) requirements and write them manually.
+you can skip generation of single endpoints that have special (unsupported) requirements and write them manually.

 code generation